 History of AFFF

-What is the Issue with AFFF Firefighting Foam?
+What is the Issue with AFFF fire foam?

 The AFFF’s effectiveness on petroleum and jet fuel fires has caused it to be used by the military since the 1950s.
 It was also used at civilian airports in the United States until 2018.
 As mentioned above, the chemicals used in the foam are toxic.
 Unfortunately, there has been such widespread use of these chemicals that they are now found in numerous places in the environment, including groundwater.
 Even more unsettling is the fact that these chemicals do not break down, and they accumulate in the human body.